project-koku/koku-metrics-operator/docs/csv-description.md

     * `max_reports_to_store: 30` -> The number of reports to store when configured in air-gapped mode.
 The default is 30, with a minimum of 1 and no maximum.
 When the operator is not configured in air-gapped mode, this parameter has no effect.
 Reports are removed as soon as they are uploaded.
     * `max_size: 100` -> The maximum size for packaged files in Megabytes prior to compression.
 The default is 100, with a minimum of 1 and maximum of 100.
   * `prometheus_config`:
-    * `collect_previous_data: true` -> Toggle for collecting all available data in Prometheus **upon KokuMetricsConfig creation** (This parameter will start to appear in KokuMetricsConfigs that were created prior to v2.0.0 but will not have any effect unless the KokuMetricsConfig is deleted and recreated).
+    * `collect_previous_data: true` -> Toggle for collecting all available data in Prometheus **upon CostManagementMetricsConfig creation** (This parameter will start to appear in CostManagementMetricsConfigs that were created prior to v2.0.0 but will not have any effect unless the CostManagementMetricsConfig is deleted and recreated).
 The default is `true`.
 The operator will first look for a `retention` period in the `cluster-monitoring-config` ConfigMap in the `openshift-monitoring` namespace and gather data over this time period up to a maximum of 90 days.
 If this configuration is not set, the default is 14 days.
 (New in v2.0.0)
     * `disable_metrics_collection_cost_management: false` -> Toggle for disabling the collection of metrics for Cost Management.
 The default is false.
 (New in v2.0.0)
     * `disable_metrics_collection_resource_optimization: false` -> Toggle for disabling the collection of metrics for Resource Optimization.
 The default is false.
 (New in v2.0.0)
     * `context_timeout: 120` -> The time in seconds before Prometheus queries timeout due to exceeding context timeout.
 The default is 120, with a minimum of 10 and maximum of 180.